3-4 point, high approach, inside contact

 • The hane at W1 is overwhelming the most common continuation (~80%)[1].
 It ordinarily results in the popular attach-drawback joseki.
 White will normally form a base that projects influence on the top side, whereas Black takes territory in the corner along with influence towards the left side.

 • The attach-descend joseki is a rare historical variation that was briefly played in the 1950's after being popularized by Kitani Minoru.
-It doesn't not receive a good score by AI[3] because Black played on the second line too early in the opening, so it is less efficient.
+It does not receive a good score by AI[3] because Black played on the second line too early in the opening, so it is less efficient.
 However, it can be a good move in the right situation, particularly when Black hopes to have an easier invasion of the upper side.

 Avalanche Shape Patterns